PEXANE2/azure-docs.tr-tr/articles/active-directory-b2c/custom-email-sendgrid.md

     <TechnicalProfile Id="LocalAccountSignUpWithLogonEmail">
       <Metadata>
         <!--OTP validation error messages-->
-        <Item Key="UserMessageIfSessionDoesNotExist">You have exceed the maximum time allowed.</Item>
+        <Item Key="UserMessageIfSessionDoesNotExist">You have exceeded the maximum time allowed.</Item>
-        <Item Key="UserMessageIfMaxRetryAttempted">You have exceed the number of retries allowed.</Item>
+        <Item Key="UserMessageIfMaxRetryAttempted">You have exceeded the number of retries allowed.</Item>
         <Item Key="UserMessageIfInvalidCode">You have entered the wrong code.</Item>
         <Item Key="UserMessageIfSessionConflict">Cannot verify the code, please try again later.</Item>
       </Metadata>